 NOTE: Leave box unchecked All of the drainage from the block is captured by an artificial wetland.
 NOTE: Leave box unchecked Run-off is intercepted by grass filter strip.
+NOTE: This is only available for pastoral blocks.

 4.8 PASTURE